bdlm/errors/README.md

 }
 ```

-But for cases where a set of errors need to be captured from a single procedure, the `With()` call can be used:
+But for cases where a set of errors need to be captured from a single procedure, the `With()` call can be used.
+The with call adds an error to the stack behind the leading error:

 ```go
 import (